 - Add grains: Try adding popcorn or cereal such as Cheerios or Shreddies.

-- Add seeds: Try pumpkins seeds or sunflower seeds.
+- Add seeds: Try pumpkin seeds or sunflower seeds.
+This is a good option if you can’t eat tree nuts.

-- Switch up the nuts: Try walnuts, pecans, peanuts, or pistachios.
+- Switch up the nuts: Try walnuts, pecans, peanuts, or pistachios, or add some of these cinnamon honey roasted almonds instead of the sliced almonds!

 More Heart Healthy Snacks